HR-happy Dodgers surge past D-Backs, win doubleheader opener - KESQ

 ONE THAT GOT AWAY

-Gilbert came up from Triple-A Reno on Monday for his first appearance since April 25 and his first career start against the Dodgers, who traded for the USC product in 2020 before losing him to Arizona several months later in the Rule 5 draft.
+Gilbert came up from Triple-A Reno on Monday and got through five innings of one-run ball before LA’s outburst in the sixth.
+The spot start was the USC product’s first appearance since April 25 and his first career start against the Dodgers, who traded for Gilbert in 2020 before losing him to Arizona several months later in the Rule 5 draft.

 TRAINER’S ROOM